TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-advisory-other.md

 Azure Cosmos DB automatically takes a backup of your database every 4 hours and at any point of time, only the latest 2 backups are stored.
 However, if the container or database is deleted, Azure Cosmos DB retains the existing snapshots of a given container or database for 30 days.
 <br>We do have the option to increase the backups retention duration to help you customize.
 There are some limits for the backups:
-* Backup can not be retained for more than 30 days
+* Backups cannot be retained for more than 30 days
-* The number of backups can not be more than 25 at the same time
+* The number of backups cannot be more than 25 at the same time
 * The minimum backup interval is 1 hour